 About

-The team has consistently demonstrated excellence, securing 1st place overall four times.
-The challenges they have participated in include Challenge X in 2004, EcoCAR: The NeXt Challenge in 2008, EcoCAR 2: Plugging in to the Future in 2011, EcoCAR 3 in 2014, EcoCAR Mobility Challenge in 2018, and the current EcoCAR EV Challenge in 2022.
+The Mississippi State University EcoCAR team is a seasoned competitor in the Advanced Vehicle Technology Competitions (AVTC), with a proud history spanning more than two decades.
+The team has consistently demonstrated excellence, securing first place overall four times.
+The challenges they have participated in include Challenge X in 2004, EcoCAR: The NeXt Challenge in 2008, EcoCAR 2: Plugging In to the Future in 2011, EcoCAR 3 in 2014, the EcoCAR Mobility Challenge in 2018, and the current EcoCAR EV Challenge launched in 2022.

 Team Members